ANALYSIS-Truth and consequences - a dilemma for Twitter and its users

 "It's one of those cases that we are seeing too often.
 It's getting unnerving," said Robert Quigley, a journalism lecturer specializing in social media at the University of Texas.
 "What media organizations need to do is pressure Twitter to have a more secure website."

-The company has also repeatedly declined to discuss its product roadmap, although it has signaled that it will soon unveil two-factor authentication, including a public job posting in February that suggested it was hiring to tackle the problem.
+Although Twitter has repeatedly declined to address its product roadmap, the company has signaled that it will soon unveil two-factor authentication, including a public job posting in February that suggested the company was hiring to tackle the problem.

 Mark Risher, the founder of a security consultancy that counts social media companies Pinterest and Tumblr among its clients, said introducing more measures like two-factor authentication would make Twitter more cumbersome to use and potentially slow its user growth - a critical concern for a company that relies on advertising revenues.
 But he warned that a prolonged rash of high-profile hacks, and an eroding sense of user trust, would hurt Twitter more.